 Simple English definitions for legal terms

-Read a random definition: corporate acquisition
+Read a random definition: personal

 The Seventeenth Amendment is a change to the United States Constitution that was made in 1913.
 Before this amendment, state lawmakers were responsible for choosing who would represent their state in the U.S. Senate.
 But with this amendment, the power to elect senators was given to the people who live in each state.
 This means that regular citizens get to vote for who they want to represent them in the Senate.